-SBOMs should include information about known security vulnerabilities associated with each software component, enabling organizations to assess and mitigate security risks.
+SBOMs can be paired with information about known security vulnerabilities associated with each software component, enabling organizations to assess and mitigate security risks.
 Security information is typically pulled from a CVE (Common Vulnerabilities and Exposures), a database of publicly disclosed security vulnerabilities.